Vision rooted in belief.

 The Surge story begins with a woman of color working at the executive level of a school district.
 Carmita Semaan witnessed first-hand a glaring lack of diversity at the leadership level as well as the direct impact of that disconnect on the predominantly African-American and Latinx students the district served.
 There, and in many boardrooms since she grew tired of being one of few voices with any shared experience with the students and families we serve.

 Carmita benefitted from a strong educational background and success in corporate and nonprofit spaces, which assist her in navigating leadership in education with aplomb.
 She’d driven systemic changes at local and national levels but too many people – especially those with similar personal backgrounds – fail to gain the access, networks, and opportunities necessary to impact change at that level.

-In 2014, Carmita founded the Surge Institute, an education leadership accelerator with a simple but important mission: Develop and elevate leaders of color who create transformative change for children, families, and communities.
+In 2014, Carmita founded the Surge Institute, an education leadership accelerator with a simple but important mission: Educate and develop leaders of color who create transformative change for young people, their families and our broader communities.

 The Institute’s signature program, the Surge Fellowship was designed to identify and groom emerging diverse talent and empower them to change the landscape of education by providing them with a unique leadership development experience.
 We go beyond training.
 We connect, support and elevate; and we do it all in love and through community.